 What is the GF Hoops Youth Referee Program?

-The GF Hoops Youth Referee Program employs the youth of our community to officiate House League games in grades 2 – 12 during our winter season, according to their experience and tenure within the program.
-We recognize that this may be the first job for many of our referees and we recognize the important role we play in this life-event.
-We invest a lot of time to properly train our referees to be successful in this role and support is provided throughout the entire season.
-First year referees will always work alongside experienced referees as they learn to officiate games.
-This job provides so many important life skills to youth in our community.
-Not only will they learn how to manage and officiate a basketball game, they will learn how to successfully manage their time, communicate with management, participate in feedback and evaluation sessions and navigate challenging situations such as a request from a coach to clarify a rule, a comment from a player or spectator, or other game interruptions.
+The GF Hoops Youth Referee Program employs the youth of our community to officiate House League games in grades 2 –12 during our winter season, according to their experience and tenure within the program.
+Recognizing this may be their first job, the program invests in thorough training and on-going support.
+First year referees work alongside experienced referees as they learn their role, gaining valuable life skills such as time management, communication, participation in feedback and evaluation sessions and navigate challenging situations.
 Referees are enthusiastically supported by the GF Hoops Board of Directors and we take pride in nurturing their growth, development and confidence, both on and off the court.

 How does my child register to be a referee?